2023 Most Popular Other Interdisciplinary Studies Bachelor's Degree Schools in Ohio

 Read full report on Other Multi/Interdisciplinary Studies at Miami University - Oxford

-Lourdes University ranked #8 on this year’s Most Popular Other Interdisciplinary Studies Bachelor’s Degree Schools in Ohio list.
-Located in the suburb of Sylvania, Lourdes is a private not-for-profit school with a small student population.
+Lourdes University did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the suburb of Sylvania, Lourdes is a private not-for-profit college with a small student population.

 Women make up 70% of the other interdisciplinary studies majors at the school.